 As with diabetic retinopathy, symptoms may not be seen in the early stages of hypertensive retinopathy.
 However, as the disorder progresses, the symptoms include:

 - Sudden loss of vision in one or both eyes.

 - Double vision.

 In the case of retinopathy, the best treatment is prevention.
-This would imply a change in eating habits, focusing as much as possible on the reduction of the consumption of sugar-rich foods so that, in this sense, the degradation of visual power is not drastically reduced.
+This would imply a change in eating habits, focusing as much as possible on reducing the consumption of sugar-rich foods so that, in this sense, the degradation of optical power is not drastically reduced.

 However, in most cases, when the disease presents with significant vision impairment, then laser surgery is the best alternative.

-In this operation it is necessary to apply anesthetic drops or a local injection.
-The patient is then placed in front of a slit lamp and a contact lens is also introduced into the eye that will direct the laser light to the area in which it is required to operate.
+In this operation, it is necessary to apply anesthetic drops or local injection.
+The patient is then placed in front of a slit lamp, and a contact lens is also introduced into the eye that will direct the laser light to the area in which it is required to operate.